Aarhus-Psychiatry-Research/psycop-common/psycop/projects/restraint/README.md

 │   │   └── restraint_cohort_definer.py # defining the cohort
 ```

 OBS: The cohort was (and can be) generated using the file above.
-However, because this process takes very long for this specific project, a version of the cohort has also been saved and can be loaded through an SQL path. <br />
+However, because this process takes a very long time for this specific project, a version of the cohort has also been saved and can be loaded through an SQL path. <br />

 #### PREDICTION TIMESTAMPS